-Holders of our warrants will have no rights as a common stockholder until such holders exercise their warrants and acquire our common stock.
+Except as set forth in the applicable warrant agreements, holders of our warrants will have no rights as a common stockholder until such holders exercise their warrants and acquire our common stock.

-Until you acquire shares of our common stock upon exercise of your warrants, you will have no rights with respect to the shares of our common stock underlying such warrants.
+Until you acquire shares of our common stock upon exercise of your warrants, you will have no rights with respect to the shares of our common stock underlying such warrants, except for those rights set forth in the applicable warrant agreement.
 Upon exercise of your warrants, you will be entitled to exercise the rights of a common stockholder only as to matters for which the record date occurs after the exercise date.